anuragmishra-creates/Game/README.md

 This version of Snake & Ladder includes several gameplay and visual enhancements:

 - 🎨 **Board Selection**
   Choose from multiple beautifully designed boards (while not fully customizable, each offers a distinct visual style).
+A sleek board preview shows each of the chosen boards elegantly.

 - ⚙️ **Game Modes**
   Every board can be played in one of three unique modes:

   - ✅ **Classic Mode:** Snakes pull you down, ladders lift you up — the traditional way!
   - 🌀 **Reversed Mode:** Snakes help you climb up from their tails, while ladders trip you down to the bottom!
   - ❓ **Mixed Mode:** Snakes and ladders randomly switch behaviors during the game — with alerts to keep you on your toes!
+You can also control the **reversal probability** from the settings panel, which determines how likely the state is to flip after each dice roll.

 - ⚙️ **Opponent Type**
   Every board can be played in one of two ways:

-  - **👤Player Vs Computer💻**
+  - **👤 Player Vs Computer 💻**
-  - **👤Player Vs Player👤**
+  - **👤 Player Vs Player 👤**

 - 🎲 **Forced Dice Rolls**
   Enable this fun mode to **manually set dice values** for each player.
 Great for testing, playful cheating, or reliving that childhood dream of always rolling sixes!

-- 💾 **Save & Load**
+- 💾 **Save, Load & Clear**
-  You can save your game's progress to your browser’s local storage and load it later to continue playing.
-The **Save** and **Load** buttons are available in the top-right Settings panel.
+  Save your game's progress to your browser’s local storage and load it later to continue playing.
+You’ll find **Save**, **Load**, and **Clear** buttons in the top-right Settings panel.

+- 📊 **Token Statistics**
+  Each token displays a detailed stats box showing the **number of snakes and ladders encountered**, the **total dice sum**, and the **last dice roll** — updated live as the game progresses.

+- 🏆 **Winner Board**
+  At the end of each game, a final **Winner Board** presents the winner along with a side-by-side comparison of both tokens’ stats — a neat summary of how the match played out.

+- 🧭 **Game Info Box**
+  A dedicated info panel shows **whose turn it is**, the current **game mode**, whether it’s **Player vs Computer or Player vs Player**, and the **current board state** (normal or reversed) — especially helpful in **Mixed Mode**, where the state can change unpredictably.
 ---

-## 🔮  Features to be added in the future updates
+## 🔮  Features to be added in the future updates (soon)

 - Timed challenge
-- Hover info (about snake ladder and tokens, count of snakes and ladders encountered by a particular token).
-- Game stats at the end of each game
+- Auto-roll dice
+- Dice duel
+- Magic mode
+- Chaotic mode
+- More tokens
+- Token customization
+- Live winning probability indicator
 - Board editor (customization)

 ---